 Chautauqua Performances by Steve Hale

 Chautauqua presentations bring historic characters to life.
 You will be entertained while learning about some of the people who influenced the winning of the west and shaped the history of this region.
 Past characters presented by Steve Hale included John "Snowshoe" Thompson and General John C. Fremont.
-In 2016 we will commemorate the 100th anniversary of the creation of the National Park Service with a visit by Stephen T. Mather.
+In 2016 we commemorated the 100th anniversary of the creation of the National Park Service with a visit by first NPS Director Stephen T. Mather.
 Mather started his career as the marketing and sales manager for the Pacific Coast Borax Company and was responsible for the creation of the famous 20-Mule Team brand.

 Representatives from all of the Encampment activities will participate; E. Clampus Vitus, Costume Contestants, Red Hat Society Ladies, Hikers, Trail Riders, Wagons, Special Vehicles & lots more are in the parade.
 If you have an entry come join us at 9:00 A.M. at the corral area on Furnace Creek Ranch.
 The Parade will take place along the main road through the Date Grove.